« View All Posts

 A dry van driver is typically pulling general goods, like household goods.
 If you want to increase your income as a van driver, hauling seasonal freight may be the way to go.

 For example, consider the cost of freight during the height of the pandemic.
-Everyday goods like toilet paper, sanitizer and cleaning wipes were in high demand across the country.
+Everyday goods like toilet paper, sanitizer, and cleaning wipes were in high demand across the country.
 Van drivers hauling only toilet paper were making a much higher salary than drivers hauling general goods because the demand was high.

-Trucker Salary Paper Towel ShortageIf you notice certain products are in high demand during a certain season, talk to your driver manager about only hauling those seasonal goods.
+Trucker Salary Paper Towel ShortageIf you notice certain products are in high demand during a certain season, talk to your driver manager about hauling those seasonal goods.
 They may be able to put you on a dedicated lane where you can maximize your income.

 Flatbed and specialized drivers will undergo more securement training to ensure every load they haul can travel safely down the road.
 The driver will need to take the time to properly secure the load with chains, straps or other tools.